simonjvardy/Sportswear-Online/FIXTURES.md

 The source dataset was originally for an online store website based in India so the prices needed to have an exchange rate from Rupees to GBP applied as part of the data export.

-Unfortunately, the output file data isn't in true JSON format so the full list of JSON objects was copied into [JSON Formatter](https://jsonformatter.org/) and the "Repair JSON" and Format / Beautify functions were applied.
+Unfortunately, the output file data isn't in true JSON format so the full list of JSON objects was copied into [JSON Formatter](https://jsonformatter.org/) to use the "Repair JSON" and Format / Beautify functions on the JSON objects.

 ![JSON Formatter screenshot](readme_content/json_formatter.jpg)